wyz33/wyz33.github.io/_posts/2016-9-25-MetisWeekOne.md

 ---
 layout: post
-title: Culture Shock: First Week of Metis Data Science Bootcamp
+title: Culture Shock - First Week of Metis Data Science Bootcamp
 ---

 >**Culture shock:** The feeling of disorientation experienced by someone who is suddenly subjected to an unfamliar culture, way of life, or set of attitudes.